World’s Best Chocolate Chip Cookies

 With the return to gloomy weather, there was a real need for some chocolate action, so I made a batch of these, which are the best chocolate chip cookies I’ve ever tasted.
 They’re soft and chewy, and are just the thing to brighten up a drizzly day (Who?
 Me?
 An emotional eater?).

-I’ve adapted this recipe slightly to suit our tastes (replacing the shortening with butter, and adding a little extra salt so they don’t taste “flat” like store-bought cookies).
+I’ve adapted this recipe slightly to suit our tastes (replacing the eggs, and adding a little extra salt so they don’t taste “flat” like store-bought cookies).